Conflict of Interest and Disclosure of Gifts

 Gifts that are not to be accepted in any circumstances include illegally-obtained property, drugs or gifts intended to influence Agency decisions.

-All Government buyers (i.e. those who purchase goods or services for the Agency) must decline all gifts, gratuities or any other benefits which may influence, or might be deemed to influence, equity or impartiality in procurement decisions.
+All Government buyers (i.e. those who purchase goods or services for the Agency) must decline all gifts, gratuities or any other benefits which may influence, or might be deemed to influence, equity or impartiality in procurement or disposal decisions.

 If you are in any doubt about anything given to you that may constitute a gift, you should contact the People and Culture Division as soon as possible.